emmekappaa/HideFromAI/README.md

    Choose whether the AIs will speak in **English** or **Italian**.

 2. **Join the Chat**
-   Enter a group chat with several AI participants.
+   Enter a group chat with 3 AI participants.
 Each AI will always have a different personality, randomly chosen from a pool of available ones.

 3. **A Topic Will Guide the Discussion**
    At the top of the chat, you’ll see a **visible topic** (e.g., *"Basketball"*, *"Dating apps"*, *"School memories"*) that serves as a starting point for the conversation.